-Eggs are often hailed as a great source of protein, packing about 6 grams per large egg.
-But if you’re looking to diversify your protein sources or just seeking a bit more protein punch per serving, there are plenty of other options out there.
-This guide will walk you through twelve foods that offer even more protein than a single egg, suitable for a variety of diets and lifestyles and almost any meal, any time of the day.
+Eggs are often touted as a great source of protein, packing about 6 grams per large egg.
+But if you’re looking to diversify your protein sources or just wanting a bit more protein punch per serving, there are plenty of other options out there.
+These twelve foods offer even more protein than a single egg, suitable for a variety of diets and lifestyles and almost any meal, any time of the day.

 Poached egg with a runny yolk on toasted bread.